dylanbeattie/dylanbeattie.net/_songs/bad_name.md

 ---
 You know how it is... you're lured in.
 Seduced, even.
 You've been hurt before, but this time it'll be different.
 You're older, wiser, you're not going to fall for their lies...

 Nope, it's not a song about love.
-It's about integrating with vendors who are absolutely insistent that the project will be easy, because they have a REST API.
+It's about integrating with vendors who are absolutely insistent that the project will be easy, because they have a ReST API.

-Basically the line 'you promised me JSON then sent XML' popped into my head one day and the rest just sort of grew from there.
+Basically the line 'you promised me JSON then sent XML' popped into my head one day and the song just sort of grew from there.

 ### Lyrics

 This integration is going to hell,
 You promised me JSON, then sent XML,
-You say it works in a RESTful way,
+You say it works in a ReSTful way,
 Then your errors come back as 200 OK

 Whoa, it's no surprise,